catdad/grandma/README.md

 grandma list [options]
 ```

+To see help on these commands, you can type one of:

+    grandma run -h
+    grandma report -h

 The following options are available as flags (some are only relevant for the `run` command):

 - `duration` - (run only, required) The duration for which the tests should run.
 Written as a number, followed by one of the following: